pA1nD/phaser-tut-platform/README.md

 // This check must be after the "this.physics.arcade.collide(this.player, this.platforms)".
 Otherwise it will not work on platforms.
 // This goes in the update function. if ( this.player.body.blocked.down || this.player.body.touching.down ) { gameOver(this) }
-// This goes outside everything.
+// This goes in no function.
+Outside everything.
 // "this" is "t" here.
 function gameOver (t) {
   if (t.dead) {